docker-training/suggested-solutions/primers/vim.md

 Vim is a powerful text editor used in CLI that has a particular working method.
 Vim has two modes:

  - Command Mode: When you start vim, you are placed in Command mode.
 In this mode, you can move across the screen and delete and copy text.
- - Insert Mode: You cannot write text in command mode.
-To insert text, there is a dedicated insert mode.
+ - Insert Mode: This is the mode for writing text, like most other text editors.
+You'll need to switch to Insert Mode before you can start typing.

 1. To open vim, you will need to enter:

     ```bash
     vim <name of file>